ch2i/iC880A-Raspberry-PI/README.md

 - Small Enclosure 125x125mm 75mm Height [#1][40] or [#2][41]
 - optional [Outdoor protection sleeve][42] for SI7021/HTU21D
 - optional [Breakout][43] for enclosure temperature monitoring BME280
+- 2 x [M4 Hex Brass Spacer Standoff][44] to fix board on enclosure, (higher give you more space below to put POE splitter for example) 25mm to 35mm is fine

 ##License